2025 Montgomery shooting: Investigation

 Multiple individuals were suspected of opening fire in the crowd, but no suspects were immediately apprehended.
 A $50,000 reward was offered by Montgomery mayor Steven Reed for information that helps lead to the arrest of a suspect.
 Montgomery police chief James Graboys said that he believed one of the victims was targeted in the attack.
-Graboys also explained that the police department was working with the Alabama Law Enforcement Agency, Federal Bureau of Investigation (FBI), and the Bureau of Alcohol, Tobacco, Firearms and Explosives to identify and arrest the suspects.
+Graboys also explained that the police department was working with the Alabama Law Enforcement Agency (ALEA), Federal Bureau of Investigation (FBI), and the Bureau of Alcohol, Tobacco, Firearms and Explosives to identify and arrest the suspects.

 On October 10, a juvenile boy was arrested in connection to the shooting and held at the Montgomery County Detention Facility.
 The suspect was charged with one count of capital murder, nine counts of assault in the first degree, and three counts of assault in the second degree.
-Three days later, a 19-year-old was man arrested, received the same charges and was booked into the same detention facility.
+Three days later, a 19-year-old man was arrested, received the same charges and was booked into the same detention facility.
 On October 16, another 19-year-old man was arrested and charged with attempted murder in connection to the shooting and was booked into the same facility.
 He was accused of shooting at a juvenile victim and critically wounding him.
 A day later, a 21-year-old man was taken into custody in connection to the shooting and received the same charges as the juvenile.

 On October 20, one suspect was released after making a $60,000 bond.
 He had been given the highest possible bond and the bond was not subject to Aniah's Law, a state law which allows judges to deny bond to certain people accused of violent crimes.
 Aniah's Law was created in response to and named after Aniah Blanchard, who in 2019 was allegedly abducted and killed by a man out on bond for several other violent crimes at the time.
-The Montgomery County District Attorney filed a motion to have the bond increased after his release, arguing that he poses a danger to the community and that the previous bond was inadequate, citing that he was in possession of a firearm with equipped with an extended magazine and Glock switch at the time of his arrest.
+The Montgomery County District Attorney filed a motion to have the bond increased after his release, arguing that he poses a danger to the community and that the previous bond was inadequate, citing that he was in possession of a firearm equipped with an extended magazine and Glock switch at the time of his arrest.
 On November 4, a judge ruled that the released suspect's bond could not be increased and disputed that he had been in possession of a weapon equipped with a Glock switch at the time of his arrest.

 On November 7, a 22-year-old man was arrested and charged with violating his prohibition on having possession of a firearm in connection to the incident.
 However, he was not charged with using a firearm during the shooting.
 In addition to his charge related to the shooting, he was accused of robbery and two counts of theft of property for an unrelated incident on September 29.